IN THIS CHAPTER

 This query gives you the result shown in Figure 10-4.
 Only rows where the salesperson is not Bennett are considered.

-.
+To illustrate this point, consider the data in the SALES table.
+The SALES table contains columns for InvoiceNo, SaleDate, Salesperson, and TotalSale.
 If you use the following example, you see all the data in the SALES table — but in an arbitrary order:

 SELECT * FROM SALES ;

 In one implementation, this may be the order in which you inserted the rows in the table; in another implementation, the order may be that of the most recent updates.
 The order can also change unexpectedly if anyone physically reorganizes the database.
 That’s one reason it’s usually a good idea to specify the order in which you want the rows.
-You may, for example, want to see the rows in order by the SaleDate
+You may, for example, want to see the rows in order by the SaleDate like this:

 SELECT * FROM SALES ORDER BY SaleDate ;

-This example returns all the rows in the SALES table in order by SaleDate
+This example returns all the rows in the SALES table in order by SaleDate.

-, the default order depends on the implementation.
-You can, however, specify how to sort the rows that share the same SaleDate
+SaleDate, the default order depends on the implementation.
+You can, however, specify how to sort the rows that share the same SaleDate.
+You may want to see the sales for each SaleDate in order by InvoiceNo, as follows:

 SELECT * FROM SALES ORDER BY SaleDate, InvoiceNo ;